 2. Do not send printed promotional materials.
 Promotional materials - in digital format - will be requested from official selections only.

 4. If accepted, final screening copies must be received at the Les Bois Film Festival office no later than Feb.
-15th, 2018 or the entry won't be included in the program.
+15th, 2019 or the entry will not be included in the program.
 Filmmakers are responsible for shipping costs to the festival.

 5. Non-English entries must be submitted with English subtitles.